When is the application deadline?

-We try to audition people as soon as possible after you apply.
+We try to audition you as soon as possible after you apply.
 We will usually try and book you into the next available audition slot but will also discuss dates with you to ensure we take your schedule into consideration.
 If you know you cannot audition straight away, it is best to delay your audition until you can.
 We are currently offering digital first round auditions.

 When do auditions take place?

 Throughout most of our audition season auditions take place on Saturdays.
-We have first-round auditions in the morning and recalls in the afternoon.
+We usually have first-round auditions in the morning and recalls in the afternoon.
 Near to the end of our audition season we may arrange ad-hoc auditions during the week.
 However we are currently only offering digital first round auditions.
 If you are recalled you will be invited to a second round audition at DSL in London.

 Do you hold auditions outside of London?

 Occasionally we offer outreach auditions around the UK and abroad.
-There is the possibilty of an initial digital audition.
 If you are applying from the EU and UK we expect you to come to London for your audition.
-If you are applying from outside of the EU you may like to audition at one of our International Audition Centres.
-Find out more.
+We are currently offering digital auditions to all.
+However if you are recalled you will be invited to a second round audition at DSL in London.